rubyaustralia/ruby-event-guides/rubyretreat/venue.md

 ## Venue Considerations

+For any venue under consideration, the questions you'll need to answer include:

+* What is the minimum/maximum number of people?
+(Are you on the hook for a minimum amount even if you don't sell that many tickets?)
+* Is it within an hour or two by bus from an airport?
+* Are there separate accommodations for attendees with specific needs? (e.g those with allergies, disabilities, etc)
+* Does it permit camping?
+* Does it have the various spaces needed for a Retreat? (e.g a dining area, coding space, social/Werewolf spaces, a quiet room...)
+* Does the venue supply catering?
+* Is the catering suitable for adults? (i.e not just chicken tenders and chips)
+* Alternatively, does the venue allow outside catering?
+* Can the venue accommodate a coffee van?
+(Is there a space with access to power, water, rubbish...)

 ### Types of Venues

-Rails Camps are generally run at venues that cater for large groups with dormitory rooms.
+Ruby Retreats are generally run at venues that cater for large groups with dormitory rooms.
 Often, their usual clients are school groups or scouts.
 They're usually pretty lo-fi - shared bathrooms, basic bedding, etc. The advantages are that these venues can sometimes hold 150+ people, and usually are not particularly expensive.

 Researching for venues can sometimes be tricky - but searching for school and scout campsites is a good place to start.
 It's _highly recommended_ that you visit the venue if at all possible to confirm it's going to be fit for purpose.

+You can find a list of past venues at the [Rails.Camp](https://rails.camp) site.
+Repeat venues are probably an indication that the venue was considered a good choice; community members who attended those events are a good source of info as well.

 ### Scheduling

-Rails Camps in Australia run from Friday afternoon through to Monday morning, and occur in the middle of the year (June or July), or towards the end of the year (usually November, sometimes December).
-So, that should give you a decent timeframe for enquiring about available weekends.

-It's worth keeping in mind the weather.
-While we've not been perfect at this, there's a rough goal of having southern camps in November, and northern camps in June/July, which generally leads to the more pleasant conditions.
+Retreats in Australia run from Friday afternoon through to Monday morning, and pre-COVID tended to happen once in the middle of the year (June or July), and once towards the end of the year (usually November, sometimes December).
+There was a rough goal of having southern events in November and northern camps in June/July, and while we weren't 100% consistent with this it did generally result in more pleasant conditions.

+Post-COVID, we've somewhat split the difference and have had one event per year, once in February and twice in October.

 You'll also want to check about related events that may potentially conflict, including: